Evgeny Pozdniakov: Biography

-Evgeny Mikhailovich Pozdniakov was born July 9, 1923, in Petrograd (former Saint Petersburg, in 1924 renamed of Leningrad), USSR.
+Evgeny Mikhailovich Pozdniakov was born on 9 July 1923 in Petrograd (former Saint Petersburg, in 1924 renamed of Leningrad), USSR.

 In years 1933-1938, Evgeny Pozdniakov studied drawing and painting at Art studio of the City Palace of Young Pioneers, then in the Secondary Art School at the All-Russian Academy of Art in Leningrad, pupil of Vladimir Gorb.

-In July, 1941, Evgeny Pozdniakov was drafted into the Red Army.
+In July 1941 Evgeny Pozdniakov was drafted into the Red Army.
 He was a veteran of World War II, participated in the defense of the Leningrad.
 Evgeny Pozdniakov was wounded, he had a military orders.

 In year 1948, after the German-Soviet War and demobilization Evgeny Pozdniakov entered in Vera Mukhina Institute of Art and Design.
 He studied painting and drawing of Ivan Stepashkin, Gleb Savinov, Piotr Buchkin, Alexander Kazantsev.